bbauska/Manhattan-Project-2.0/README.md

 the very skeleton for the compartmented and need to know secrecy architecture behind UFO legacy programs are Dr.
 Vannevar Bush and General George C. Marshall.

 And of course, I must give a huge shout out to General Leslie Groves for outlining the conceptual blueprint for this security architecture.
 There are myriad more Manhattan Project scientists, military officials, and more that likely moved onto the Manhattan Project 2.0 from the Atomic Project, but really fall outside of our scope of work today, specifically analyzing the security architecture, such as possibly Dr. Edward Teller, father of the hydrogen bomb, who allegedly got Bobasar hired at S4 under EG&G. Perhaps we will revisit these names and numerous more in the future.

-As I state oh so often, the UFO legacy program structure of today and the onion of secrecy exists in a fragmented shell of itself, far removed from the golden age we just spent 2 hours speaking about.
+As I state so often, the UFO legacy program structure of today and the onion of secrecy exists in a fragmented shell of itself, far removed from the golden age we just spent 2 hours speaking about.
 In my understanding, in the modern day, the head of the legacy pyramid, which is the UFO control group, has sat empty since the departure of Vice President Dick Cheney in 2009. with the closest quote unquote mob boss being DNI James Clapper from 2010 to 2017.

 Although Clapper served a role with remarkably less power than Cheney, where now today a group of slightly over two dozen alive at any given time have any idea of the total breadth of siloed UFO programs.
 Indeed, in my legacy program structure, the administrators, often elements of DoD and IC agencies, operate legacy activities in siloed containers, often with little to no cross collaboration across branches of the armed forces or intelligence agencies.
 I have published extensively on how likely in the early 2000s, 2005 and 2006 to be hyper specific, select prime contractors like North of Grumman harnessed IRAD or independent research and development to seize an opportunity to fund and operate their own breakaway UFO retrieval and exploitation activities.
 So in the modern day of 2026, we are left with a legacy program portfolio with no element of central leadership.
 A system in which everyone owns a proverbial piece of the pie with no centralized effort, objective, or road map that operates under exponentially more heightened security and secrecy protocols than the Manhattan Project 2.0 that came before.
 These grains of rice within a rice bowl are indeed a far cry to say the least from the Manhattan Project 2.0 No, we spent two plus hours breaking down which existed as a centralized effort with strong leadership by presidents, cabinet level officials, select statesmen, and some of the most accomplished military and scientific minds the United States had to offer.

 While the Manhattan Project 2.0 was also subject to compartmentation and restricted need to know access like its precursor, the Atomic Project, the Manhattan Project 2.0 No. Seemingly operated with a very clear directive to retrieve and exploit crashed, landed, or downed nonhuman technical vehicles.
 Attempt to understand the modus operandi behind this non-human presence.
 Store and study the occasional craft occupant or pilot and employ extensive defensive counter measures such as counter intelligence, passage material, disinformation campaigns, and general spycraft to protect against both insider and outsider threats.
 And of course, the question must be asked, why was such a secrecy blackout undertaken in the Manhattan Project 2.0?
 Besides the obvious budding subrosa cold war with our adversaries was Soviet espionage and spycraft in particular where the need to hide asymmetric warfare capabilities and enforce feudalistic dominance was paramount.